Venkat-777/QT-Proj/README.md

 CS1C 2D Graphics Modeler Project Team 2 QT

-Hi, we are the midnight coders.
-This is a QT program that allow the users to add, remove, and edit different shapes.
+Hi, we are the Midnight Coders.
+This is a QT program that allows the users to add, remove, and edit different shapes.

 Shapes include Ellipse, Rectangle, Text, Line, Polyline, and Polygon.

-The shapes are avliable to add, remove, edit, move, and more.
+The shapes can be added, removed, edited, moved, and more.

 Requirements: